 - Some students find math boring and tedious

 - Specific course content may not be pertinent your career path

 Whether you’re just learning the language or you are fully fluent, English is an essential course.
-Almost every class you will take, especially online, requires writing.
+Almost every class you will take, especially online classes, will require extensive research, writing, and composition.
 You will write papers, post in-discussion threads on a variety of topics, and communicate with your instructor and fellow students.
 This all means that proper utilization of the English language is vital.
 In fact, your credibility hinges on it.
 In this course, you will be introduced to a variety of research methods and writing formats, including instruction on how to lay out a persuasive argument, use proper citation methods, format your writing appropriately, and even find your own voice as a writer.

 - Writing skills are a multidisciplinary necessity

 - English comprehension and composition skills are essential to everyday life